Wide stochastic networks: Gaussian limit and PAC-Bayesian training: Stochastic networks

 where $W^1$ is a $q\times n$ matrix, $W^0$ a $n\times p$ matrix, and $\phi$ the activation function.
-The network is stochastic, in the sense that the components of $W^0$ and $W^1$ are random variables.
-Note that this is not only true at initialization, conversely the network is assumed to be intrinsically stochastic.
-More precisely, let $(\zeta^1_{ij})_{i=1\dots q}^{j=1\dots n}$ and $(\zeta^0_{jk})_{j=1\dots n}^{k=1\dots p}$ be independent families of iid standard normal random variables.
-We assume that the stochastic parameters are distributed as

-The means $\emme$'s and the standard deviations $\esse$'s of the random parameters are what we will call the hyper-parameters of the network.
-Given their values at initialization (which might be randomly drawn) they are deterministic variables.
+The network is stochastic.
+This means that $W^0$ and $W^1$ are random variables and each time a new input is fed to the network a new realisation of them is used to evaluate the output.
+Concretely, we let